galaxyproject/galaxy-hub/src/Admin/Config/Performance/Cluster/Legacy/index.md

 You'll need to ensure that all datasets are stored on the filesystem such that they are readable by all users that will use Galaxy: either made readable by a group, or world-readable.
-If using a group, set your `umask(1)` to **027** or for world-readable, use **022** Setting umask assumes your underlying filesystem uses <<nwwl(POSIX)>> permissions, so if this is not the case, your environment changes may be different.
+If using a group, set your `umask(1)` to **027** or for world-readable, use **022** Setting umask assumes your underlying filesystem uses POSIX permissions, so if this is not the case, your environment changes may be different.